Ozzy Osbourne's Tragic Real-Life Story

 Advertisement

-Of course, not even genetic freaks with a dash of caveman can keep up Ozzy Osbourne levels of intake forever.
-The singer has been a recovering addict since 2006, and as told by Ultimate Classic Rock, he deeply regrets his worst blackout years.
+Of course, not even genetic mutants with a dash of caveman can keep up Ozzy Osbourne levels of intake forever.
+The singer has reportedly been in recovery since 2006, and he reportedly regrets his worst blackout years.

 A quad accident almost killed him

-On December 8, 2003, Ozzy Osbourne suffered a terrifying injury when he was riding a quad bike at his home estate when, as CNN reports, he unintentionally flipped the bike and it landed on him.
+On December 8, 2003, Ozzy Osbourne suffered a terrifying injury when he was riding a quad bike at his home estate when he unintentionally flipped the bike and it landed on him.

-As Ultimate Classic Rock describes, the ATV accident was quite brutal, and the heavy dosage of prescription drugs he was on at the time played a part in the incident.
-Osbourne broke his collarbone, damaged a vertebrae in his neck, and fractured eight ribs, some of which were left pinching major blood vessels.
-According to People, Osbourne says the accident was so serious that he "died" twice, and the only reason he survived was because his bodyguard, Sam Ruston, immediately rushed to help him after the accident and managed to repeatedly revive him.
+The ATV accident was quite brutal, and the heavy dosage of prescription drugs he was on at the time played a part in the incident.
+Osbourne broke his collarbone, damaged a vertebra in his neck, and fractured eight ribs, some of which were left pinching major blood vessels.
+According to People, Osbourne said the accident was so serious that he "died" twice, and the only reason he survived was because his bodyguard, Sam Ruston, immediately rushed to help him after the accident and managed to repeatedly revive him.

 Advertisement

-An emergency surgical team repaired him, but Osbourne still spent eight days in a coma and was left with a piece of metal keeping his left shoulder together.
+An emergency surgical team repaired him, but Osbourne still spent eight days in a coma and was left with metal rods holding parts of his skeleton together.
 He says he's extremely lucky not to be paralyzed and even luckier to be alive.

 He is a repeat cheater

 Ozzy Osbourne has been known to have issues with marital fidelity.
 According to People, Sharon Osbourne says she knows about six women he has cheated with, from teenage fans to masseuses and even their own household staff.
-Channel 24 describes one of the more recent incidents, where Osbourne accidentally sent his wife a message that he meant for someone Sharon describes as "one of his women."
-Things got so bad that Sharon actually drugged her husband with extra sleeping pills in order to make him tell her the truth about his current fidelity status because she knew that fear and shame would otherwise have prevented him from telling the truth.
+During a 2022 appearance on "The Big Interview with Dan Rather," Sharon described an incident where Osbourne accidentally sent his wife an email that he meant for someone Sharon describes as "one of his women."
+Things got so bad that Sharon actually drugged her husband with extra sleeping pills in order to make him tell her the truth about his fidelity status because she knew that fear and shame would otherwise have prevented him from telling the truth.

 Advertisement